ooni/probe-cli/docs/design/dd-003-step-by-step.md

 All network connections we create in OONI (for measuring or communicating with support services) have these concerns.
 Measurement code has additional responsibilities, such as collecting and interpreting the network observations.
-Therefore, separation of concerns suggests that measurement code be implemented by other packages using netxlite as a dependency.
+The "separation of concerns" principle suggests us that measurement code should be implemented by other packages that depend on netxlite.

 (The "lite" in `netxlite` reflects the fact that it does not concern itself with measurements unlike [the original netx](df-002-netx.md), which contained